Sod Installation · Lawn Treatment · Palm Beach County

 Questions We Get a Lot

-Don’t see your question below?
-Reach out using any of the options at the bottom of the page.
-We usually reply within a business day, and your question goes to a person, not a queue.
+Don’t see your question here?
+Reach out through any of the options at the foot of the page.
+We typically reply within a business day, and every message reaches a real person who does this work — never a queue.

 Why does my newly installed sod keep dying?

-Almost always, it’s the install that was wrong, not the sod.
-Air gaps between pieces, uneven subgrades, no pre-install weed kill, sod laid right on top of whatever was already there.
-Any one of those is enough to set the whole job up to fail, and most failed installs have more than one going on at once.
+Nearly always, it’s the installation that went wrong — not the sod itself.
+Air gaps between the pieces, an uneven subgrade, no pre-installation weed control, or sod laid directly over whatever was already growing.
+Any one of these can undo the work, and most failed installations have several at once.

-No amount of fertilizer fixes a bad foundation.
-The good news is that once you know what actually happened, the fix is straightforward, and we can usually tell you what went wrong in the first ten minutes of a walk-through.
+No amount of fertilizer corrects a poor foundation.
+The reassuring part is that once the actual cause is understood, the remedy is usually straightforward — and it’s often clear within the first ten minutes of a walk-through.

 Why does mowing damage my Florida lawn so badly?

-Almost always, it comes down to one of three things: cut too short, cut too often, or cut with a dull blade.
-St. Augustine wants to be cut at 3.5 to 4 inches with a sharp blade, never more than a third of the blade height in a single pass.
-Cut it shorter than that, even once, and you’ve removed the tissue the lawn needs to recover.
-Scalping invites weeds.
-Mowing wet drags fungal spores from one end of the yard to the other.
-Dull blades tear instead of cutting cleanly, which is an open invitation for disease.
+It almost always traces to one of three things: cut too short, cut too often, or cut with a dull blade.
+St. Augustine prefers a height of 3.5 to 4 inches and a sharp blade, with never more than a third of the height removed in a single pass.
+Scalp it even once and the tissue the lawn needs to recover is gone; a dull blade tears the grass rather than slicing it cleanly.

 Where to Start

-• On-site with you, walking every zone of the yard
+• On-site together, walking every zone of the yard

 • Soil samples pulled from two or three representative spots